 Matt Reeck (MR): I’m interested in many things, and they don’t all necessarily fit anyone’s idea of a single pursuit, a single trajectory, a single work.
 But they do for me.
 They are unified by being the things I’m interested in!
 It would be nice to be able to teach things that match my translating interests and my research interests, but to date I’ve been able to do that only here and there.
 Fingers crossed this will change soon.

-Reviews of the newest and most exciting fiction from Korea, Denmark, and France, by Asymptote team members.
+Reviews of the newest and most exciting fiction from Denmark and France!

 March brings with it a host of noteworthy new books in translation.
-In today’s post, Asymptote team members cover two novels set in the early twentieth century—Ida Jessen’s A Change of Time and Marcus Malte’s The Boy—along with Kim Yideum’s Blood Sisters, an exploration of a young woman’s traumatic coming-of-age.
+In today’s post, Asymptote team members cover two novels set in the early twentieth century: Ida Jessen’s A Change of Time and Marcus Malte’s The Boy.

 A Change of Time by Ida Jessen, translated from the Danish by Martin Aitken, Archipelago Books (2019)